Greatest common factor

 3. Multiply the prime factors in the intersection to find the GCF.

-[FREE] Greatest Common Factor Worksheet (Grades 6 to 8)
+[FREE] Greatest Common Factor Worksheet (Grades 6)

-[FREE] Greatest Common Factor Worksheet (Grades 6 to 8)
+[FREE] Greatest Common Factor Worksheet (Grades 6)

-[FREE] Greatest Common Factor Worksheet (Grades 6 to 8)
+[FREE] Greatest Common Factor Worksheet (Grades 6)

 DOWNLOAD FREE